Password Hygiene

 Password Managers are programs that, well, manage passwords.
 But they do it safely and offer additional features.
 They hold all your passwords in a secure database that is, itself, protected by a master password.
 Password managers can also auto-fill password boxes in your browser and help you generate super-strong passwords for new online accounts that you create.
 I personally don't use the password-generate feature because I want to create passphrases, as I described above.
 But it's there if you want.

 All the popular browsers (Chrome, Firefox, Edge, Safari, etc.) have password managers built-in.
-They work well enough but aren't compatible with each other.
+They work well but aren't compatible with each other.
 If you use multiple browsers like I do then you'll have to separately teach each one.
-3rd party password managers are cross platform (Windows and Mac) and work with most browsers to auto-fill your passwords.
+3rd party password managers fix that.
+They are cross platform (Windows and Mac) and work with most browsers to auto-fill your passwords.

 Password managers also help protect you from phishing emails that try to trick you into logging into fraudulent, look-alike websites.
 While you, a silly human 😉, may be fooled by a well-crafted fake Bank of America login page, a password manager would never be tricked like that.
 Using a password manager, you'll know right away if a login page is fake because the password manager won't auto-fill the username and password.